zyd5csi8/Tableau-10-Desktop-QA/README.md

 ## 5.6 Understand how to connect to spatial files

-Spartial Files is a kind of special files that can be loaded into tableau by one connection (multiple files).
+Spatial Files is a kind of special files that can be loaded into tableau by one connection (multiple files).

 https://onlinehelp.tableau.com/current/pro/desktop/en-us/maps_shapefiles.htm